Policy last updated

 Funded therapy on school grounds

-Principals may also receive requests for NDIS funded therapists to deliver therapy on school grounds.
+Principals may also receive requests for NDIS funded therapists to deliver therapy on school grounds or virtually during school hours.

 The department is committed to supporting NDIS participants and their families to optimise the benefits offered by the NDIS.
-Consistent with this commitment, Victorian Government schools are encouraged to accommodate students and their parents exercising choice and control in relation to NDIS supports.
+Consistent with this commitment, Victorian government schools are encouraged to accommodate students and their parents/carers exercising choice and control in relation to NDIS supports.

-On this basis, requests for NDIS funded therapy to be delivered at school should be approved unless the specific circumstances raise practical, legal and/or educational issues that make the approval of the request unfeasible or unreasonable.
+On this basis, requests for NDIS funded therapy to be delivered at school or virtually during school hours should be approved unless the specific circumstances raise practical, legal and/or educational issues that make the approval of the request unfeasible or unreasonable.

-When deciding whether to approve a request for NDIS funded therapy in schools, principals should consider a variety of factors including:
+When deciding whether to approve a request for NDIS funded therapy in schools, principals may consider a variety of factors including:

 - individual circumstances of the student